 HIV/AIDS is sometimes called the forgotten disease, due to a perceived lack of public attention and fund-raising for research, especially when compared to other health conditions.
 Though there was significant publicity – and high mortality — in the 1980s and early 1990s, the public’s focus has gradually shifted away from the disease to other more prominent and less controversial conditions.

-Though there is plenty of support at the federal, state and local levels for treatment, not everyone knows it’s still out there, especially senior clients.
+Though there is plenty of support at the federal, state and local levels for treatment, not everyone knows it’s still out there, especially senior patients.
 For instance, as of 2013, the Centers for Disease Control reports that 42 percent of those with an HIV diagnosis were age 50 or older, 25 percent of these were 55 or older and 6 percent or older.

 This month, various agencies, non-profits and information sources nationwide want to encourage people to learn more about HIV/AIDS, especially among seniors.